 How to buy Ethereum Classic

-Now you know the story of Ethereum Classic, how can you invest in its coin?
-Well, handily it’s pretty much the same process as buying any other cryptocurrency.
+Now you know the story of Ethereum Classic, but how can you invest in its coin?
+Well, it’s pretty much the same process as buying any other cryptocurrency.
 The easiest way to buy Ethereum Classic is on a cryptocurrency exchange.
-At the time of writing, Wealthsimple (technically a brokerage) does not offer it.
+(At the time of writing, Wealthsimple, which is technically a brokerage, does not offer it.)

 To create an account to buy ETC on a regular crypto exchange, you’ll usually have to submit some form of identification, like a driving license or a passport.
 Once it’s all verified, you’re good to trade.
 To trade, you’ll first have to deposit some money or cryptocurrency onto your account.
 You can usually wire money onto these exchanges directly from your bank account, but note that deposits are not insured by government deposit schemes, like banks are.